dshauver/pe_job_status/README.md

 - socket (Future Enhancements)
 - json (Future Enhancements)

-It is written to expect a file, called 'token', in the same directory as the script itself.
+It is written to expect a file, called `token`, in the same directory as the script itself.
 The script was developed with token with full administrative access.
 Using a more limited token is a future effort.

 Sample script execution for Job # 1730: